 Selling has been fun and kind of like a game.
 Most of the furniture we sold was from our listings on Craigslist in a “moving sale” type of post.
 At first we had a few pieces of furniture selling piece by piece which was good, but slow moving.
 By a stroke of luck we found someone who was moving to LA and needed furniture for his apartment.
 We were fortunate enough to sell most of our furniture to him and ended up on the floor for the last two weeks of the month 🙂

 The actual moving process started with discarding or donating anything that was not worth storing or was too old to keep.
 From getting rid of unnecessary documents, books we have not read in years and clothes buried in the bottom of our drawers.
 This has been a very freeing experience.
 Sometimes, a tearful one when we look at items we are sentimentally attached to, and other times a reminder of how far we have come.
-After that, is a simple packing process of storing our stuff in a 5x8x7 Smart Box (see more on our resource page).

 An End, But Not The End